 We realize that the grief journey does not end with your loved one’s funeral.
 That is why we offer continuing care to all of the families we serve.
-Roxie DiIorio (a fifth-generation Carpenter) is our Continuing Care Coordinator.
-Roxie maintains contact with all of our families throughout their first year of grief.
+Sue Carpenter is our Continuing Care Coordinator.
+Sue maintains contact with all of our families throughout their first year of grief.
 She provides a series of books called the Continuing Care Series which speak to the feelings and thoughts people have throughout different periods of that first year.

 Resource Library Selections